 Although you must be licensed first as an LPC, you may save time by completing education requirements simultaneously for the higher license.
 The process begins when you enroll in a graduate program that meets South Dakota's curricular standards.

-- Maintaining your license in South Dakota
+Counseling Careers in South Dakota

 Education Requirements for LPC Status